UNM-CARC/QuickBytes/Resource_usage.md

 # Storage Policy

 Home directories are limited to 200 GB of storage.
 Project space is limited to 250 GB of storage.
-Scratch storage is limited to 1 TB.
+Scratch storage is limited to 1 TB, except on the Xena cluster where it is 2 TB.

 # Resource Usage Policy